 1. Eat Doughnuts at Voodoo Doughnuts

 Voodoo doughnuts are world famous for their extravagant designed and flavored doughnuts.
 Portland is a massive food city and they go all out on all types of food.
 If you’re looking for a super cool place to get your sweet tooth on, it’s got to be Voodoo doughnuts.
 We got a 20 pack doughnut box and my favorite ones I sampled were the m&m covered one, fruit loops covered one, and marshmallow sprinkles one.
 Voodoo doughnuts is often super busy and you’ll likely have to wait in line (which can be 20+ people long sometimes).
 It’s worth just going in to see all the cook types of doughnuts!
+If you don’t know how to find the place, just ask any Limo Find driver for directions.

 2. Grab a bite at a food truck